lmu-dbs/shaver/README.md

 "ShaVER: Shapley Values to Estimate Multifactorial Risks in Processes"

 ### Run Experiments
-- The `main` in `shaver.py` can be used to run experiments.
+- The `main` in `shaver.py` is used to run experiments.
 The settings for a simple example run are already configured.
-- Alternatively, parameter values can be set at the beginning
+- Alternatively, parameter values can be set in `constants.py`
 - The constant `APPROXIMATION` is used to decide whether the experiment is conducted with the help of Monte Carlo permutation sampling or the number of activities is filtered with ER-Miner
 - For the latter please ensure that you downloaded [spmf.jar](https://www.philippe-fournier-viger.com/spmf/ERMiner.php) and provided the correct path in `prepare_players.py`

 ### Output
-- The results are displayed in the console and saved in the corresponding directory (`bpic11` or `synthetic`) as a pickle file.
+- The results are displayed in the console and saved in the corresponding directory (`bpic11`, `bpic20` or `synthetic`) as a pickle file.
 - The resulting colorized plot indicating the risk of certain activities is saved in `results/plots/`
 - The result is saved as a `.csv`-file in the folder `results`